The 28 best Prime Day 2024 headphone deals you can still buy

 When is Amazon Prime Day 2024?

-Amazon Prime Day 2024 begins on Tuesday, July 16, and ends on Wednesday, July 17.
+Amazon Prime Day 2024 began on Tuesday, July 16, and ended on Wednesday, July 17.
 However, some deals remain active after the official sale dates.

 Are headphones really cheaper on Prime Day?